Bill Pitts hoists a ladder onto his shoulder and steps into the wild.

 Pitts, a zoologist with the New Jersey Division of Fish & Wildlife Endangered & Nongame Species Program (ENSP), walks through the waist-high meadow filled with grasses, milkweed, and other native plants on the Watershed Reserve and approaches a sky-high kestrel nesting box.

 He is part of a team of scientists who are banding American Kestrels to track population recovery in the Hopewell Valley.
 They record the birth rates, migration patterns, habitat, and behaviors of the kestrels, the smallest of the falcons whose populations are declining in the Northeast because of development and loss of grassland habitat.
 Kestrels are threatened in New Jersey, and were added to the state’s imperiled list in 2012.

 Kestrels are cavity nesters, assuming abandoned woodpecker nests or dead snags in trees.
-They are easy to spot with their distinctive hunting style of hovering with rapidly beating wings before plunging down to its prey.
-These small and colorful raptors are open-field birds of prey.
+They are easy to spot with their distinctive hunting style of hovering with rapidly beating wings before they swoop downward toward the prey.
 They typically hunt from trees lining the edge of a field in open countryside or on overhead wires along roadsides, searching for birds, grasshoppers, dragonflies, mammals, snakes, lizards, frogs, and other small animals and insects, Pitts said.

 Adult kestrels weigh about 4 ounces – roughly equal to two tennis balls – and are about the size of a mourning dove.

 Pitts props his ladder against the nesting box and climbs up, stuffing the entrance with a cloth.
 Next, he carefully lifts the side panel to remove each of the fuzzy chicks from the nest and places them in separate white cloth bags.
 This is his first year banding the kestrels at the Watershed and he’s pleased by the four, healthy chicks that appear to be about 13 days old.